open-ephys/onix-docs/source/Hardware Guide/Datasheets/estim-hs64.rst

 The **HS64 Electrical Stimulator** is a combined precision bipolar current source and sequencer for generating electrical stimuli.
 The circuit consists of an enhanced Howland current pump driven by a DAC.
-A bipolar 15 volt supply is provided by a dual boost/boost-inverting switching regulator.
+A bipolar 15 volt supply is provided switching regulator.
 This regulator is only enabled during stimulation epochs in order to minimize switching noise on analog traces.
 A dual-channel bipolar analog switch sits between the stimulator output and stimulation electrode.
 Outside of stimulus pulses, it